Zombie Research

 Cottom, D. (2003), Why Education is Useless, Philadelphia: University of Pennsylvania Press.

-Darbyshire, P. (2008), ‘“Never mind the quality, feel the width”: The nonsense of “quality”, “excellence”, and “audit” in education, health and research’, Collegian, 15: 1, pp. 35-41.
+Darbyshire, P. (2008), ‘“Never mind the quality, feel the width”: the nonsense of “quality”, “excellence”, and “audit” in education, health and research’, Collegian, 15: 1, pp. 35-41.

 Donoghue, F. (2008), The Last Professors: The Twilight of the Humanities in the Corporate University, New York: Fordham University Press.

-Dyer-Witheford N. (2005), ‘Cognitive Capitalism and the Contested Campus’, European Journal of Higher Arts Education, 2, pp. 71-93. http://kurator.org/media/uploads/publications/DB02/DyerWitheford.pdf
+Dyer-Witheford N. (2005), ‘Cognitive capitalism and the contested campus’, European Journal of Higher Arts Education, 2, pp. 71-93. http://kurator.org/media/uploads/publications/DB02/DyerWitheford.pdf

 Evans, M. (2004), Killing Thinking: The Death of the Universities, London: Continuum.

-Gill, R. (2009), ‘Breaking the silence: The hidden injuries of neo-liberal academia’, in R. Flood and R. Gill (eds.), Secrecy and Silence in the Research Process: Feminist Reflections, London: Routledge, http://www.kcl.ac.uk/artshums/depts/cmci/people/papers/gill/silence.pdf.
+Gill, R. (2009), ‘Breaking the silence: the hidden injuries of neo-liberal academia’, in R. Flood and R. Gill (eds.), Secrecy and Silence in the Research Process: Feminist Reflections, London: Routledge, https://www.academia.edu/2333424/Breaking_the_silence_The_hidden_injuries_of_neo-liberal_academia.

 Ginsberg, B. (2011), The Fall of the Faculty: The Rise of the All-Administrative University and Why It Matters, Oxford: Oxford University Press.

 Gombrich, R.F.
-(2000), ‘British Higher Education Policy in the last Twenty Years: The Murder of a Profession’, Tokyo University Graduate Institute of Policy Studies, http://www.atm.damtp.cam.ac.uk/people/mem/papers/LHCE/uk-higher-education.html.
+(2000), ‘British higher education policy in the last twenty years: the murder of a profession’, Tokyo University Graduate Institute of Policy Studies, http://www.atm.damtp.cam.ac.uk/people/mem/papers/LHCE/uk-higher-education.html.

 Graham, G. (2002), Universities: The Recovery of an Idea, Charlottesville: Imprint Academic.